drawwithcode/2019-group-10-1/README.md

-# Ph Mosaic Project
+# Aphotomosaic Project

 ![Copertina](images/copertina.jpg)

-Photomus(a)ic is a university project developed and realized with p5.js library in the Creative Coding class, taught by Michele Mauri and Andrea Benedetti at Politecnico di Milano.
+Aphotomosaic is a university project developed and realized with p5.js library in the Creative Coding class, taught by Michele Mauri and Andrea Benedetti at Politecnico di Milano.

 ## Introduction